Learning Fricke signs from Maass form Coefficients

 This matches the data that we are trying to predict, as all $a_n=0$ if $\gcd(n,N)\neq 1$ for the Maass forms with unknown Fricke sign.
 For $p>105$ we have $a_p=a'_p$, and so we restrict the graph to the relevant primes.
 We see that there is very little impact to the average, and still good separation between the different Fricke signs.

 In Table \ref{tab:no_cheat}, we record the accuracy of LDA when applied to vectors of the following form:

-where $p_i$ is the $i$th prime (there are $168$ primes less than $1000$).
+where the indices range over the $168$ primes less than $1000$.
 In these experiments, we see that replacing certain coefficients by zero does not make much difference to the accuracy.
 This is good news; we believe this means LDA should do well at predicting the Fricke sign in the case where it is unknown.
 Since the values of the coefficients are multiplicative, we would expect the $a_p$ to suffice.
 It is therefore surprising that there is a substantial improvement in our accuracy when using all $a_n$ rather than just $a_p$.
-We do not yet have a complete understanding of why this is true.
-It could be that the $a_n$ see the smaller primes more often due to their multiplicative nature, and these have a stronger impact on accuracy.
+We will revisit this theme below in greater depth.

 We next analyze how these methods compare with each other when predicting the Fricke sign of Maass forms in $\mathcal{L}_0$.